February Photos

 My father finished preaching, prayed, and then said, “Will the wedding party take their places.”

 The bride and her attendants arose, as did the groom and his groomsmen.
-We stepped forward to the alter, and the wedding ceremony commenced.
+We stepped forward to the altar, and the wedding ceremony commenced.

 And then Martha and Carey Gene were husband and wife, and it was time to step back to the pew and then file out while the congregation sang the closing hymn.
 The newly married couple would go first, followed by Larry and me, then the other bridesmaid and groomsman, the candlelighters next, and finally the ringbearer and flowergirl (my nephew and niece, Robert and Susan).
 Since the pew was only a few steps back, we did not turn around; we just backed up.